-Ultimately, we're committed to putting the four key Responsible Investment pillars into practice:
+Ultimately, we're committed to putting the three key Responsible Investment pillars into practice:

 We believe our asset managers are best placed to understand the importance and impact of ESG factors across our investments in order to help improve customer outcomes.

 Our role is to pick the asset managers we believe are best aligned with our investment principles.
 We believe deciding not only how we invest but who we choose to work with puts us in the best position to do what’s right for our customers.